 At a Glance

-Beautiful setting overlooking the harbor and Hvar's Old Town
+Beautiful setting overlooking the harbour and Hvar's Old Town

 Rooftop terrace and bar provides the perfect place to relax in the summer months